playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-side-effects/index.md

 For example, let's say you want to measure the size of an HTML element and display that information as part of the UI, you'd want to use `useLayoutEffect` instead of `useEffect`, as otherwise it would flash the contents on screen momentarily before the component re-rendered to hide the initialization data.

-Let's use `useLayoutEffect` to calculate the bounding box of an element in order to position another element:
+Let's use `useLayoutEffect` to calculate the bounding box of an element to position another element:

 ```jsx {0,13-19}
 import { useState, useLayoutEffect } from "react";